Immigration Law Professionals

 News and Recent Articles

-March 2025 Visa Bulletin – Minor EB2/EB3 India and China Advancement
+April 2025 Visa Bulletin – Continuing Minor EB2/EB3 Advancement

-The U.S. State Department has released the March 2025 Visa Bulletin which is the sixth Visa Bulletin for the fiscal year.
-The headline in the month’s Visa Bulletin is the minor (1-1.5 months) forward movement in Final Action dates for India and China’s employment-based preference categories which will also allow a small number of new I-485 applications to be filed […]
+The U.S. State Department has released the April 2025 Visa Bulletin which is the seventh Visa Bulletin for the fiscal year.
+The headline in the month’s Visa Bulletin is the continuing minor (1-1.5 months) forward movement in Final Action dates for India and China’s employment-based preference categories which will also allow a small number of new I-485 applications to be filed. […]